PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 ![](TheTailor/thetailor1_small.png)
 Then speaking more to himself than the two sitting down: “The innkeeper said it housed more people than horses.
 I doubt anyone actually travels *to* this place.”

 He looked around again: the agitated lantern animated the shadows.
-“We have ourselves a stable situation.”, he laughed at his own play on words and continued: “If more people stay here than horses, it explains a lot.”
+“We have ourselves a stable situation.”, he laughed at his own play on words and continued: “If more people stay here than horses, it explains everything.”

 Suddenly The Tailor turned quickly towards the door saying: “I have to settle up with the innkeeper.
 And get us some food, I'm really hungry.”
 Then he left.